 As a B2B marketing company with a primarily tech-focused client list, we know well the complexity of the martech landscape.
 We also know the importance of using technology to support good marketing, not to replace it.

-The best ABM programs measure engagement, personalize and refine communications, and are built to scale—which is where technology shines.
+The best account-based marketing programs measure engagement, personalize and refine communications, and are built to scale—which is where technology shines.

 The phases of marketing matter